salviadivinorum/BUNNYWAR/README.md

 # BUNNYWAR
 Board game Bunny war.
-Desktop game
+PC Desktop game

-Sorce code:
+Source code:
 -------------
 Written in Visual Studio, C#, WPF
-Open by BunnyWar.sln.
+Open in studio by BunnyWar.sln.

 Run
 ---------
-You can run the game directly from soulution from directory /bin/BunnyWar.exe Aplikace hry je vytvořena a odladěna na OS Microsoft Windows 8.1 s nainstalovaným .NET Framework 4.5.2 Aplikace funguje ve 64bit i ve 32bit operačním systému
+You can run the game directly from solution from /bin/BunnyWar.exe

-Dokumentace:
+Documentation:
 --------------
-Programátorská dokumentace k projektu přístupná z adresáře doc.
-Obsahuje popis mého řešení a UML class diagram k projektu.
+UML classes and help documentation located in int /doc

 ------------
 David Jaroš
-květen 2016
+created 5/2016